 MIT Sloan Intensive Period

-The Sloan Intensive Period occurs at the midpoint of each semester and provides students with an intensive week of experiential leadership learning, as well as exposure to timely management topics.
-Taught by MIT Sloan faculty and vetted external practitioners, themes for these Intensives focus heavily on the mission of MIT Sloan of developing “principled, innovative leaders.”
+15.005 Sloan Intensive Period (SIP) is an MBA degree requirement and a unique learning experience that encourages the practice of leadership, collaboration, and innovation, exposing students to timely management topics.
+Taught by MIT Sloan faculty and vetted external practitioners, this mid-semester experience complements regular semester classes.
+Themes for SIP focus heavily on the mission of MIT Sloan of developing “principled, innovative leaders.”